verse-lab/velvet/README.md

   Theory about separated proofs for termination and correctness in Velvet is in `CaseStudies/Velvet/VelvetTheory.lean`, related example file is `CaseStudies/Velvet/VelvetExamples/Total_Partial_example.lean`

+  Please refer to `CaseStudies/Velvet/velvet_documentation.md` for detailed documentation about Velvet.

 - `Cashmere` is a simple framework used to showcase variety of monadic effects `Loom` can provide.

   Theory about Incorrectness reasoning in Cashmere is located in `CaseStudies/Cashmere/CashmereTheory.lean`,